3 states ask judge to declare Equal Rights Amendment part of the Constitution

 WASHINGTON — Three states urged a federal judge Thursday to declare that the proposed Equal Rights Amendment is now part of the U.S. Constitution, after Virginia this week became the 38th state to ratify it.

-Originally proposed in 1972, passed overwhelmingly in both houses of Congress, and endorsed by President Richard Nixon, it would amend the Constitution to add this provision: "Equality of rights under the law shall not be denied or a abridged by the United States or any state on account of sex."
-It would also give Congress power to pass laws enforcing the provision.
+Originally proposed in 1972, passed overwhelmingly in both houses of Congress, and endorsed by then-President Richard Nixon, it would amend the Constitution to add this provision: "Equality of rights under the law shall not be denied or abridged by the United States or any state on account of sex."
+It would also give Congress the power to pass laws enforcing the provision.

 Justice Ginsburg, Iman and the Equal Rights AmendmentMarch 4, 201703:34

-"The work is done, every constitutional requirement has been fulfilled, and the ERA is now the 28th amendment to the Constitution," said Mark Herring, Virginia's attorney general at a news conference announcing the legal challenge.
+"The work is done, every constitutional requirement has been fulfilled, and the ERA is now the 28th amendment to the Constitution," Mark Herring, Virginia's attorney general, said at a news conference announcing the legal challenge.
 "I now have the great honor of picking up the baton from millions of citizens, advocates, organizations and others who have led this battle for generations."

-But 38-page opinion issued by the Justice Department's Office of Legal Counsel Jan.
-6 said the U.S. Supreme Court has upheld the authority of Congress to impose a ratification deadline.
+But a 38-page opinion issued by the Justice Department's Office of Legal Counsel on Jan.
+6 said the Supreme Court has upheld the authority of Congress to impose a ratification deadline.
 The opinion said it makes no difference that the deadline was in the resolution's proposing clause.

 "The state legislatures were well aware of that deadline when they considered the resolution.
 We therefore do not believe that the location of the deadline alters its effectiveness," the opinion said.